zapier/visual-builder/docs/_partners/integration-quality.md

 ### Best Practices

 * Instead of a “set-it-and-forget-it” mentality, allocate ongoing resources in your team's product roadmap for the maintenance of your Zapier integration to avoid surprise work or gaps in functionality.
-* Can’t keep up with maintenance?
-Hire a Zapier expert to help you fix on-off bugs or maintain your integration.
+* Need help with maintenance?
+[Match with a Zapier Expert](https://zapier.com/experts/matchmaking) to help you fix on-off bugs or maintain your integration.

 ## Active Users Retention